 Give a notice to your customers

-You must use the notice to tell your customers about their UK tax and duty obligations by either:
+You must use theto tell your customers about their UK tax and duty obligations before one of the following:

-- 30 days after you start trading with someone - if you start trading with them after 30 April 2019
+30 days after you start trading with someone

 If you do not give your customers the notice, you can be fined up to £3,000.